Dallas Pratt: The American Museum in Britain

 In the 1950s, Pratt and his partner John Judkyn became aware "that the media has helped to produce a distorted conception of the transatlantic experience and that the treatment of American history in British textbooks had tended to be scant and unbalanced.
 They had long regretted that no museum in Europe presented an authentic picture of American culture.
 They decided to remedy this".
-Whilst touring museum-restorations in country settings in New England, such as Winterthur, Dallas and John had the idea of creating a similar museum in Britain.
+Whilst touring museum-restorations in country settings in New England and the Mid-Atlantic states, such as Winterthur, Dallas and John had the idea of creating a similar museum in Britain.
 "At this stage", Dallas wrote, "my desire was simply to share with the British the aesthetic charm of early American furniture and decorative art and their historical background.
 John added a concern of his own: to inform the British of the outstanding achievements in these arts and crafts … There is a shade of difference here between myself as prospective museum exhibitor and John as educator and promoter of Anglo-American understanding.
 Both motivations merged in the outcome".

 The American Museum in Britain (now branded as the American Museum and Gardens) is housed in Claverton Manor, a large house built in 1820 in the outskirts of Bath.
 The museum opened to the public in July 1961, and in 2011 celebrated its 50th anniversary with an exhibition of Marilyn Monroe's dresses and artefacts from the David Gainsborough Roberts' Collection.

 Personal life

+Dr. Dallas Pratt and John Judkyn “were an Anglo-American couple, Partners in both their personal and collecting lives,” according to the website of the American Museum & Gardens in the United Kingdom, which the two men founded together.

 Pratt had homes in America, France and England.
-He died from cancer at his home in New York on May 20, 1994, three months before his eightieth birthday.
+He died from cancer at his home in New York on May 20, 1994, at age 79.